yellowtides/owenbot-hs/README.md

 - Admin commands to configure some settings at runtime
 - Has a modular and extensible codebase that abstracts away boilerplate

-## Running Locally

-Place a text file called `.token.txt` containing your bot's Discord token in the root directory of this repo.

-### Docker

-There is a `Dockerfile` included in this repo that basically runs the Stack build/exec process.
-However, it has not been used so the functionality cannot be vouched for.

 ### Cabal

 Install and build all dependencies, and run the bot all with the command: `cabal run owenbot-exe`.